Oil stains remain after washing because detergents often can’t fully break down or lift the oil without proper pretreatment or washing techniques.

 - Cotton: Natural fibers absorb oils deeply but generally release them well with proper treatment.

-- Synthetics (Polyester/Nylon): Tend to hold onto oily residues longer due to their hydrophobic nature.
+- Synthetics (Polyester/Nylon): Often hold onto oily residues longer because the fibers themselves are relatively hydrophobic.

-- Satin/Silk/Wool: Sensitive fabrics requiring gentle care; harsh chemicals risk damage while stubbornly holding grease.
+- Satin/Silk/Wool: Sensitive fabrics require gentler care; harsh chemicals can damage them while grease may still cling stubbornly.

-Understanding your garment’s fiber content guides you toward appropriate cleaning methods that balance effectiveness with care preservation.
+Understanding your garment’s fiber content guides you toward appropriate cleaning methods that balance effectiveness with fabric care.

 Tips for Delicate Fabrics Affected by Oil Stains